-The authorised monitoring authority may grant, upon application, permission to operate the boiler without permanent supervision subject to it being equipped in accordance with the TRD 604.
+The approved inspection body may grant, upon application, permission to operate the boiler without supervision subject to it being equipped in accordance with the TRD 604.

 The system must be commissioned by the Viessmann Industrieservice, the system installer or a qualified person authorised by the installer as well as the relevant expert.